toslali-ibm/llm-d-benchmark/docs/benchmark_report.md

 # Benchmark Report

 A "benchmark report" is a standardized format for aggregate benchmark results that describes the inference platform environment, workload, and performance metrics.
-Details on the benchmark report format are provided at [../workload/report/README.md](../workload/report/README.md)
+Details on the benchmark report format are provided in [this document](../workload/report/README.md)

 **Why is this needed**:
 A consistent data format which unambiguously describes a benchmarking experiment and results has multiple benefits: